Oksana Grishuk: Career

+In 1997–98, Grishuk and Platov used Memorial Requiem by Michael Nymann for the music in their free skating program and dedicated it to the people of Sarajevo.
+Writer and figure skating historian Ellyn Kestnbaum called it "an intense, relentless, abstract free dance".

+They won their third European Championships.
+At the event, they were slashed in a practice collision with Anjelika Krylova and Oleg Ovsiannikov but were not seriously hurt and both teams said it was an accident.
+Grishuk and Platov competed at their third Olympics in 1998 in Nagano, where they became the first ice dancers to repeat as gold medalists.

 Grishuk and Platov won 20 consecutive competitions from 1994 to 1998.
 They were entered in the Guinness Book of World Records in 1998 for becoming the only team in the history of ice dancing to win Olympic gold twice.
 Grishuk and Platov combined speed and difficult elements, and displayed their mastery of numerous styles of dance.
 On their partnership, Platov said in 1998: "It's like being a husband and a wife.
 Sometimes, you fight.
 Sometimes, you walk away and calm down.
 I met her a long time ago, and I still remember her as a little girl on the ice.
 She was so little.
 So active.
 Usually, little girls are boring.
 But that girl.
 Oh, there was a fire on ice."
 He also said: "It's hard to change her mind.
 She fights every step.
 But it works out.
 That's why she is so good."

 Grishuk and Platov retired from competition and did not compete at the 1998 World Championships.
 They skated together in shows until the summer of 1998.
 Platov then decided to skate with their former rival Maya Usova.
 Grishuk teamed up with Alexander Zhulin with whom she skated one year.
 She also appeared in Cinderella and Nutcracker shows as a solo skater and with partners.

 In 1994, Russian President Boris Yeltsin awarded Grishuk with a government medal of Friendship for highest achievement in sport.
 In 1998, Yeltsin awarded Grishuk with a government medal of Labor also for highest achievement in sport.

 In 2006, Grishuk was a celebrity judge on the WE tv series Skating's Next Star, created and produced by Major League Figure Skating and hosted by Kristi Yamaguchi.
 Also in 2006, Grishuk won Dance on Ice, a Russian celebrity skating show in Moscow, and was third in 2007.
 Grishuk and Platov reunited in February 2008 in Nagano, Japan for their ten-year anniversary of winning the 1998 Olympic gold medal.
 Grishuk coaches at the KHS Arena in Anaheim, California.